VorahPong/Sleeping_Barber/README.txt

 Date 11/07/2024

 * Overview
+  This program was coded with C++ Xcode 16 on Mac.

   The purpose of this code is to demonstrate the use of binary semaphore and threads to simulate the barber problem.

   The sleeping barber problem is a classic inter-process communication and synchronization problem between multiple operating system processes.
 The problem is analogous to that of keeping a barber working when there are customers, resting when there are none, and doing so in an orderly manner.

 * Features
   The two programs client and server allowed two computers to talk to each other.
 The server will automatically shutdown when client disconnected.

 * Usage
 To compile this project, you must have these files: